-For an event stream $E \hookrightarrow \Pi$, the problem of delivering each event within the stream E is one of determining the spatial dependencies $\forall e \in E \stackrel{\text{S}}{\hookrightarrow} \Pi' = e \mid e[\] \mid null$ and the chronological dependencies $\stackrel{\text{t}}{\hookrightarrow}$ (within the constraints of time's arrow), dependency resolution and subsequent delivery of the events and one or more events within other streams that these events are dependent on.
-Delivering all events within E ultimately results in the creation of merged streams.
-Discovery of dependencies in E involves the determining the location of streams $E^j \in \Pi$ where $E \hookrightarrow \Pi$ and the timing constraints that exist within these dependencies.
-The other factor which plays an important role is the fact that not all stream sources issue events starting at the same time.
+For an event stream $E \hookrightarrow \Pi$, the problem of delivering each event within the stream E, is one of determining the spatial dependencies $\forall e \in E \stackrel{s}{\hookrightarrow} \Pi' = e \mid e[] \mid null$ and the chronological dependencies $\stackrel{t}{\hookrightarrow}$ (within the constraints of time's arrow).
+Once these dependencies are determined we proceed with dependency resolution and subsequent delivery of the events in E and one or more events within the other streams in Π , which events in E are dependent on.
+Delivering all events within E, ultimately results in the creation of merged streams.
+Discovery of dependencies in Einvolves determining the location of streams $E^j \in \Pi$ where $E \hookrightarrow \Pi$ and the timing constraints that exist within these dependencies.
+The other factor which plays an important role is that not all stream sources issue events starting at the same time.

 The client issuing dependent event streams needs to be aware of Π 's event stream sources.
-Stream sources should be able to issue event streams specifying the dependencies and expect the system to resolve these dependencies and provide a coherent representation of the information in both E and Π where $E \hookrightarrow \Pi$ which would ultimately result in the merged event stream.
+Stream sources should be able to issue event streams specifying the dependencies and expect the system to resolve these dependencies.
+The system then provides a coherent representation of the information in both E and Π , where $E \hookrightarrow \Pi$, which would ultimately result in the delivery of the merged event stream to the interested clients.
 Streams E and $E^j \in \Pi$ need not be aware of the exact and precise location of each other, nor should these stream sources expect a synchronization scheme for issuing events within certain timing constraints.
 E knows about E^j in an abstract sense, this knowledge needs to be utilized by the system to determine the exact locations of the streams.
-The issue of discovery of dependent streams doesn't arise once the event streams are merged, recovery for clients interested in E proceeds with the merged event streams.
+The issue of discovering dependent streams does not arise once the event streams are merged; recovery for clients interested in E proceeds with the merged event streams.